-NOTE 32. - SUBSEQUENT EVENTS
+NOTE 33 - SUBSEQUENT EVENTS

-We are not aware of any subsequent events that occurred between the reporting date of the consolidated financial statements and their date of issuance, which is February 28, 2024, that would require changing the figures presented at December 31, 2023.
+We are not aware of any subsequent events that occurred between the reporting date of the consolidated financial statements and their date of issuance, which is March 10, 2025, that would require changing the figures presented at December 31, 2024.

-NOTE 33. - APPROVAL OF FINANCIAL STATEMENTS
+NOTE 34. - APPROVAL OF FINANCIAL STATEMENTS

-The consolidated year-end financial statements and their accompanying notes were authorized for issuance by the Board of Directors of the Bank on February 28, 2024.
+The consolidated end-of-year financial statements and their accompanying notes were authorized for issuance by the Board of Directors of the Bank on February 28, 2025.

-Banco GNB Sudameris S. A. and Subsidiaries
+BANCO GNB SUDAMERIS S.A.
+AND SUBSIDIARIES